-As the matching scale of development is imperative in the decision-making process, and subsequent recommended approval, ensuring the two individual lots remain linked to the one property address is important.
+As the matching scale of development is imperative in the decision-making process, and subsequent recommended approval, it is important to ensure the two individual lots remain linked to the one property address.
 As such, amalgamation of the two lots (Lot 5 and Lot 60 Forrest Street) is recommended.